lawrencehsj/lawrencehsj/README.md

+# Hello there!

-# Hello!
-I'm Lawrence - **an aspiring software developer**
+**I'm Lawrence - an aspiring software developer**

-Currently a Final Year Undergraduate in Computer Science (University of London).
-Throughout my undergraduate programme, i have embarked on numerous school projects and stored them in my git repository.
+I'm a Final Year Undergraduate in Computer Science (University of London) working towards my ambition to be a software developer.
+Throughout my undergraduate programme, i have embarked on numerous school projects, and had the opportunity to dabble in various aspects of programming and projects.
 I have a keen passion in learning and developing apps, and I am looking to expand and broaden my skillset through different environments.
+Having recently completed my finals, i am currently pursuing job prospects in the field of software and data.

 <!-- <link href="/your-path-to-fontawesome/css/fontawesome.css" rel="stylesheet">
 <link href="/your-path-to-fontawesome/css/brands.css" rel="stylesheet">